SirTaz95/LootShade/README.md

 # LootShade

 LootShade is a Python-based Tkinter application designed for displaying NPC drop information in a user-friendly UI.
-The application allows users to view, search, and analyze loot tables for NPCs in a game environment.
+The application allows users to view, and analyze loot tables for NPCs in a game environment.

 ## Features
 - **NPC Listbox**: Displays a list of NPCs with drop information.